TARDOC 2026: Your Medical Bill in Switzerland

 How a 2026 Medical Bill Is Structured

-A TARDOC bill typically contains the following blocks.
-Amounts shown are illustrative orders of magnitude — the effective tariff values are set by the tariff partners and your insurer.
-The official tariff structure on bag.admin.ch is authoritative.
+A TARDOC bill typically contains the blocks below.
+Amounts shown are illustrative orders of magnitude — the effective tariff values are set by the tariff partners and your insurer, and the official tariff structure on bag.admin.ch is authoritative.

 Typical Bill Positions